What Is a Supplement in Auto Body Repair?

 What You Should Do During the Supplement Process

-- Extend your rental car.
-Supplements add time.
-Call your insurer to extend rental coverage before your original authorization runs out.
+Extend your rental car authorization.
+Supplements push out the repair timeline.
+Call your insurer before your original rental authorization runs out, not after.